-Wording similar to the following may be used in the examiner's Office action.
+- "Wording similar to the following may be used in the examiner's Office action. all instant and but not

-"In view of the surrender of original patent and the granting of reissue patent number which has been issued on , 19, all subsquent proceedings in this reexamination will be based on the reissue patent claims."
+"In view of the surrender of original patent and the granting of reissue patent number which has been issued on all subsquent proceedings in this reexamination will be based on the reissue patent claims."